AbuShebin/day_navigator/README.md

 ),

 Made with 💙 by Shebin.
 Feel free to contribute, drop issues, or just star the repo if you like it!

----

-### 🚀 Now What?

-1. Replace your conflicted file (`README.md`) with the cleaned-up version above.
-2. Save it.
-3. Then run:

 ```.